WVURAIL/dspira-lessons/_posts/2020-07-26-HornOperation_Calibration.md

 ---
 layout: post
 date:   2020-07-26
-title: How to Calibrate the Spectrometer
+title: How to Calibrate the Horn Telescope
 summary:  The procedure for calibrating the telescope using the spectrometer_w_cal program is outlined.
 tags: ['School-Teachers', 'Students', 'Hobbyists' ]
 categories: ['Horn Operation']